Getting an accurate diagnosis is often dependent on being prepared for your doctor visit.

 A list of reasons why many people with dizziness, imbalance, or vertigo have trouble obtaining a diagnosis, along with suggestions for speeding up the diagnostic process.

 Describes the specialized form of exercise-based therapy designed to alleviate both primary and secondary symptoms of vestibular disorders.
 Includes descriptions of assessments of vertigo and dizziness, eye movements, balance and gait, and the musculoskeletal system, as well as treatment using vestibular habituation, gaze stabilization, and balance training exercises.
-(Click here for a condensed version of the VRT article that may be more appropriate for printing.)
+(Click here for a condensed version of the VRT article and a one-page flier.)

 Balance retraining’ is a therapy which can speed recovery from any change in balance system function - including changes caused by chronic dizziness.
 Click here for an article that explains Balance Retraining, and here for a free interactive online tool.